 What is invoice fraud?

-Invoice fraud is when fraudsters send an invoice, or a request to pay into a new account, claiming to be from a real business you’ve worked with.
-Sometimes they hack the emails of your supplier to send the invoice, so the email address is genuine but the payment details are changed to those owned by the fraudster.
+Invoice fraud is when fraudsters send an invoice, or a request to pay into a new account, claiming to be from a real business or person you’ve worked with.
+Sometimes fraudsters are able to hack the emails of your supplier to send the invoice, so the email address is genuine but the payment details are changed to those owned by the fraudster.

 Always verify new payment details